jmblog/openspending-icons/README.md

 $ grunt
 ```

 A optimized set of files is created in a `dist` directory.
-Copy them to your Web server.
+Copy them to your web server.

 ### Deploying to your own GitHub page